commercelayer/commercelayer-docs-resources/markets/object.md

 # The market object

-A market object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/markets endpoint</b>.
+A market object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/markets` endpoint.

 ## Fields